Canada

 Celebrate with afternoon tea at Fairmont The Queen Elizabeth Hotel.
 With views of the main dining room of the Rosélys Restaurant, find china teacups and an attentive staff.

 Since kids enjoy fruity flavors order the Flora’s Berry Garden Herbal Tea.
-Additionally adults can savor a bolder tea, like the Grand Bazar Spice.
-Bubbles are available for afternoon as well.
+Additionally, adults can savor a bolder tea, like the Grand Bazar Spice.
+Bubbles are available for afternoon tea as well.

-Located at 900 Rene Levesque W. Afternoon tea is available on Saturdayds from noon to 3 p.m.
-Reservations required.
+Located at 900 Rene Levesque W. Afternoon tea is available on Saturdays from noon to 3 p.m.
+Tea is $54 a person.
+Reservations are required.

 Montreal en Lumiere.
 What to do in Montreal in winter with kids.

-First layer up and to spend the evening at one of Montreal’s winter festivals, like Montreal en Lumiere.
+Layer up and spend the evening at one of Montreal’s winter festivals, like Montreal en Lumiere.
 Photo Credit: Catherine Parker

 Montreal Winter Festivals with Kids

-From late November and through mid-March Montreal is famous for its outdoor winter festivals.
+From late November through mid-March, Montreal is famous for its outdoor winter festivals.
 So layer up and head outdoors.

 Luminothérapie

-Located in the Place des Festivals, it’s Montreal Light Therapy Festival.
-For the shortest days Montrealers enjoy a festival dedicated to light.
+Located in the Place des Festivals, it’s the Montreal Light Therapy Festival.
+For the shortest days, Montrealers enjoy a festival dedicated to light.

 The Luminothérapie runs from early December to early March.